doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 The Container Runtime can detect changes in a Manifest, Layer or Configuration by computing the content digest (`sha256sum [FILE]`) and comparing it to the identifier digest.

 :bulb: If the digests match, there are no changes.
 Its the same content.
-It doesn't matter where it was downloaded from or where its stored! *.
+It doesn't matter where you download it from or where you store it! *.

 This design choice is called [Content Addressable Storage](https://en.wikipedia.org/wiki/Content-addressable_storage).

 + Content Addressable storage can enable better distribution and storage efficiency in Registry and Runtime.

 > \* Instead, what matters is a way to trust the creator of the image.
-If the digest of the initial Image Index or Image Manifest cannot be trusted, then the rest of the content cannot be trusted!
+If you can trust the digest of the initial Image Index or Image Manifest, then you can trust the rest of the content!
 In practice, this is typically achieved by signing images.

 ---